 I had this plan for how God should have worked things.
 I always believed I was giving it to God but the reality was I was directing Him.
 We often do that, don’t we?

-In this directing, we fail to surrender to God’s will.
+In this directing, we fail to give it all to Him and surrender to God’s will.

-What does it mean to surrender to God?
+What does it mean to surrender to God and to give our situations or circumstances over to Him?
 First, let’s look at what the word “surrender” means.

 The Merriam Webster dictionary defines “surrender” as: